spicysoft/jp-www-gitlab-com/sites/handbook/source/handbook/hiring/talent-acquisition-framework/ces-contract-processes/index.html.md

    - In the "Make a Note" section in Greenhouse state the old start date and the new state date, and tag the person on FP&A (typically the second approver) who approved the offer.
    - Save
 1. Update Entity Payroll Provider (Netherlands) of any changes to the start date via the email templates in Greenhouse.
-1. Update the People Experience Team in Slack Workflow.
+1. Update the People Connect Team in Slack Workflow.
     - Open private Slack channel `#peopleops-alerts-private`
     - Click Shortcuts button in the bottom left corner (looks like a lightning bolt)
     - Click "New Start Date        Workflow"
     - Fill in Team Member Name with the New Hire Name
     - Fill in Original Start Date (YYYY-MM-DD)
     - Fill in New Start Date (YYYY-MM-DD)
     - Fill in Reason For Change.
-This is to inform the People Experience team of the reason for the new date (i.e. Public Holiday, New Hire request, Hiring Manager request, etc.).
+This is to inform the People Connect Team of the reason for the new date (i.e. Public Holiday, New Hire request, Hiring Manager request, etc.).
     - Optional: Fill in Any other changes.
     - Click Submit
 1. Upload start date change comms into Workday.